1nekomata/cstrap/README.md

 Run `make build && sudo make install` to build and install cstrap to the /usr/local/bin directory.

+Alternatively you can change the installation directory with install-usr-bin or install-bin to /usr/bin and /bin directories

 ## Usage

 `cstrap [filename] <header> <header> ...`